 Born in 1955, Christian Saugy holds a degree from the Faculty of Business and Economics (HEC) of the University of Lausanne.
 Christian joined the ICRC in 1979, working in the Management Accounting and Internal Audit units and then in the Finance and Administration Division.
 He has also carried out short assignments for the ICRC as an administrator and an administrative coordinator in the Middle East (Lebanon, Iran), Africa (Angola, Sudan, Kenya) and Asia (Pakistan).

-Christian is now deputy head of the Finance and Administration Division in Geneva, in charge of investment, budgets and buildings at ICRC headquarters.
+Christian is now Deputy Head of the Finance and Administration Division in Geneva, in charge of investment, budgets and buildings at ICRC headquarters.

-Christian Saugy has been a member of the MoveAbility Board (former SFD) since January 2001.

 Christian Saugy is a member of the Board since January 2001.